wasafiri/vulcan/doc/paper_application_file_uploads.md

 ## Implementation

-### Standard Rails File Uploads

-As of March 2025, we've simplified the paper application upload process by removing the direct-to-S3 upload mechanism and replacing it with standard Rails file uploads.
-This change resolves CORS issues that were occurring with direct uploads.
+### Direct Upload to S3

+The paper application upload process uses Rails' built-in direct upload functionality, which allows files to be uploaded directly from the browser to S3.
+This is the same approach used in the constituent portal, providing a consistent and reliable upload mechanism across the application.

 ### How It Works

 1. **File Selection:**
-   - Admin selects a file using the standard file input in the form
+   - Admin selects a file using the file input in the form
    - The JavaScript controller (`upload_controller.js`) tracks the selected file and updates the UI
+   - The file input is configured with `direct_upload: true` and `rails_direct_uploads_url` to enable Rails' direct upload functionality

+2. **Direct Upload Process:**
+   - When a file is selected, Rails' direct upload mechanism creates a blob record
+   - The browser uploads the file directly to S3 using pre-signed URLs
+   - Progress is tracked and displayed to the user through the UI
+   - The signed blob ID is stored in a hidden field for form submission

-2. **Form Submission:**
+3. **Form Submission:**
-   - When the admin submits the form, Rails handles the file upload as part of the standard form submission process
+   - When the admin submits the form, the signed blob ID is included
-   - The file is temporarily stored on the server and then uploaded to S3 by Rails' ActiveStorage
-   - This eliminates the need for direct browser-to-S3 uploads that were causing CORS issues

-3. **Backend Processing:**
-   - The `PaperApplicationService` processes the uploaded file
+   - The `PaperApplicationService` processes the uploaded file using the blob
    - Files are attached to the application record using ActiveStorage
    - Proof statuses are updated based on admin selections

-### Key Changes
+### Key Components

+- **Controller:** `Admin::PaperApplicationsController` handles the form submission
+- **JavaScript:** `upload_controller.js` manages the direct upload UI and progress tracking (shared with constituent portal)
+- **Service:** `PaperApplicationService` processes the uploaded files and creates the application record
-- Removed direct upload endpoint from `Admin::PaperApplicationsController`
+- **View:** The form in `new.html.erb` configures file inputs to use Rails' direct upload endpoint
-- Simplified the JavaScript controller to only handle file selection feedback
-- Let Rails standard multipart form handling manage the file uploads
-- The form now posts directly to the create action with the file as part of the submission

 ### Benefits

-- Eliminated CORS issues with direct uploads
-- Simpler codebase with fewer moving parts
+- Direct browser-to-S3 uploads improve performance by bypassing the application server
+- Progress tracking provides better user feedback during uploads
-- Consistent file upload mechanism with standard Rails patterns
+- Consistent upload mechanism with the constituent portal
-- Improved reliability for paper application processing
+- Built-in error handling and retry capabilities
+- No CORS issues since it uses Rails' standard direct upload endpoint
+- Shared JavaScript controller reduces code duplication

 ## Troubleshooting